 In 1964 Vasart moved to new, larger premises and changed their name to Strathearn Glass.
 Paul continued as Training Officer at Caithness Glass until he retired in 1972, training William Manson and Peter Holmes amongst others.
 He then set up Harland Glass at Wick, working with William Manson (where he used an H signature cane).
 In 1975 Harland Glass closed, and re-emerged as Paul Ysart Glass, with David Hurry as his apprentice.
 Peter Holmes founded Selkirk Glass, later moving to found Scottish Borders Art Glass.

-On this page are a selection of Ysart, Vasart, Strathearn and Selkirk paperweights.
+On this page are any Ysart, Vasart, Strathearn and Selkirk paperweights we have for sale.